 Suddenly, the car becomes a type of intervention space as she reminds me about my promise not to write about her anymore.

-“But I have to,” I say, trying to explain how the act of writing for me is how I see and feel more clearly.
+“But I have to,” I say, trying to explain how the act of writing for me is how I see more clearly and feel more deeply.
 It is how I recall, in exact detail, the day I picked her and a friend up from school when they were in third grade, how they were both giggling as they slid into the back seat and threw a crumpled up piece of paper at me, and how a few moments later they began sobbing.
 When I pulled up to the house, they ran from the car as if being chased.
 I unfolded the paper.

 “Dad,” it said.
 “We are sorry but we no longer believe in Santa Claus.”